8cesar/eks-pulumi/README.md

 Both types are deployed by the [Elastic Watcher](https://dev.azure.com/greenflux/Shared/_release?definitionId=54&view=mine&_a=releases) release pipeline.

+Note: Watch use lucene isntead of KQL.
+Be aware that operators like AND, OR will work on Kibana but not as Watch query.

 ### Naming convention

 All watches must have the name of the form: